 - 2. Combine the cherries, dates, and warm water in a small bowl.
 Let stand for 5 to 10 minutes, until the fruit is soft.
 The exact timing will vary according to the dryness of the fruit.
-Drain the fruit and pat it dry with paper towels.
+Drain the fruit, discarding the soaking water.
+Pat the fruit completely dry with paper towels.
 (If the dried fruit you’re using is already super soft and moist, you can skip the soaking step.)

 - 3. Meanwhile, place the almonds in a food processor and process until finely chopped but not paste-like.